rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 56. _Rare Flavours_, Ram V & Filipe Andrade
 57. _The Sign of the Four_, Arthur Conan Doyle
 58. _Tea: A User’s Guide_, Tony Gebely
+59. _The Daughters of Ys_, M. T. Anderson & Jo Rioux

 ## Skimmed